-A World Without Martha: A Memoir of Sisters, Disability, and Difference, forthcoming October 2019 from UBC Press.
+A World Without Martha: A Memoir of Sisters, Disability, and Difference, launched October 2019 from UBC Press.
 My book-length memoir chronicling more than five decades of policy and social responses to developmental disabilities through an intimate portrait of the impact of my sister’s institutionalization on my sister, my family, and me.

 Birds Make Me Think About Freedom, a multidisciplinary performance work about the institutionalization and de-institutionalization of people labelled with intellectual disabilities, co-created with L’Arche Toronto Sol Express.
 Premiered at Toronto Fringe Festival, July 6 to 15, 2018.
 Project Co-Lead, with Cheryl Zinyk.
 Lead Artist.
 Patron’s Pick Award.
 Remount: March 19, 2019

 “Birds Make Me Think About Freedom,” a presentation with Cheryl Zinyk, Nicholas Herd, and Melissa Marshall at the Emergence Symposium, Toronto Arts Foundation, November 20, 2018.